tinyclub/linux-lab/README.md

 `2019.02.2` is the buildroot version, `v5.1` is the kernel version, both of these variables should be configured in `boards/<BOARD>/Makefile`.

-#### Choose the versions of kernel, rootfs and uboot
+## 5.6 Choose the versions of kernel, rootfs and uboot

-Please use 'tag' instead of 'branch', use kernel as an example:
+Please use `tag` instead of `branch`, use kernel as an example:

     $ cd linux-stable
     $ git tag